 Rapid digital innovation.
 New models.
 New markets.
 Competitors becoming partners.
 Value chains simultaneously disintermediating and integrating.
-As Europe's most senior payments and transaction banking professionals gather in Stockholm for EBAday 2019, they’re in an industry that’s been transformed almost beyond recognition in a few short years.
+In just a few short years, the world of payments and transaction banking has transformed, almost beyond recognition.

 As a result, there’s never been a more exciting time to be in payments.
 No longer is it regarded as back-office ‘plumbing’.
 Payments has moved decisively and permanently into the front office—and it’s now playing a pivotal role in responding to changing customer expectations, demands and behaviors, through technologies as advanced as those used anywhere in the enterprise.

-All three of these tensions bring challenges.
-But each also bring opportunities.
-And innovation to realize these opportunities, as well as improve the payments experience for both consumers and businesses, is under way industry-wide—including in our own bank in the UK, NatWest.
+All three of these tensions not only bring challenges, but also opportunities.
+Industry-wide, innovation to realize these opportunities and improve the payments experience for both consumers and businesses is underway – including in our own bank in the UK, Natwest.